riadh796/avia-amore/README.md

 # avia-amore
-A list of small airplanes, styled via flex box and media queries
+A list of small airplane, styled via flex box and media queries